 The public outreach meetings and events that have taken place since 2010 have provided the Authority with comments and information to assist in identifying a Preferred Alternative.
-Based on the public outreach information, along with the impact analysis prepared for this EIR/EIS, Alternative 2 with the Refined CCNM Design Option would have fewer impacts on community and environmental resources, as shown in Table 8-2.
+Based on the public outreach information, along with the current impact analysis being prepared for the Draft EIR/EIS, Alternative 2 with the CCNM Refined Design Option appears to have fewer impacts on community and environmental resources and a lower cost for construction and operation of the HSR, as shown in Table 8-2.